esp-rs/esp-openthread/README.md

 Tailored for Rust embedded baremetal, with out of the box support for [`embassy-net`](https://crates.io/crates/embassy-net).

 For certain MCUs, the OpenThread libraries are pre-compiled for convenience.
-Find the build script in `build_openthread` (TBD)
+Look at the `openthread-sys` crate for more information (TBD)

 ## Goals